AI-multimodal/Lightshow/paper.md

 # Acknowledgements

-This material is based upon work partially supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, under Award Numbers FWP PS-030.
+This work is partially supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, under Award Numbers FWP PS-030.
 The research used the theory and computation resources of the Center for Functional Nanomaterials, which is a U.S. DOE Office of Science